websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/search-service.md

 ![Figure 1: The Elasticsearch service is one of several services available in DXP Cloud.](./search-service/images/01.png)

+See the [Search service limitations](../reference/dxp-cloud-limitations.md#search-service) section for more information.

 ## Configurations

 Although DXP Cloud's services are fine-tuned to work well by default, you may